 - Radio City Tower viewing deck, for views of the city of Liverpool

 As you can see, you don’t need a lot of time to explore the city and get a good taste of the things to do in Liverpool.
 I hope I showed you, that even with only 30 hours you can experience Liverpool and have a good weekend.
 Have you ever been?
-What are your favourite things to do in Liverpool?
+What are your favorite things to do in Liverpool?